-JOHN: And then Saved Without A Doubt, again is the title.
-And then I would say probably two books that are sort of the staples of this ministry, The Gospel According to Jesus, of all the things that I’ve ever written this deals most directly with what the Bible says about true repentance and true faith, The Gospel According to Jesusand the companion to that, The Gospel According To The Apostles.
+JOHN: And then it’s - Saved Without a Doubt again is the title.
+And then I would say probably two books that are sort of the staples of this ministry, The Gospel According to Jesus – of all the things that I’ve ever written, this deals most directly with what the Bible says about true repentance and true faith.
+The Gospel According to Jesus.
+And the companion to that, The Gospel According to the Apostles.

-JOHN: Wow, and also in the Doctrines of Graceseries, there are specific messages on the perseverance of the saints, the security of salvation, and on the subject of assurance.
+JOHN: Hmm, wow.
+Well, and also in The Doctrines of Grace series, there are specific messages on the perseverance of the saints, the security of salvation, and on the subject of assurance.

 PHIL: Thanks, John.
-I know I join thousands of our listeners in saying thank you for this time that you give us and thanks for your faithfulness in your teaching.
-And thanks for teaching us.
+I know I join thousands of our listeners in saying thank you for this time that you give us, and thanks for your faithfulness and your teaching, and thanks for teaching us.